KxSystems/docs/docs/wp/data-recovery.md

 ACCOUNT0024| 2014.05.04D10:54:41.796915000 SGDUSD insert 1000000
 ```

-Here, both lines of the tplog have been replayed, but only one has actually been executed.
+Here, both lines of the TP log have been replayed, but only one has actually been executed.
 The second insert has been appended to the `baddata` variable.

 ```q
 q)baddata